HamiltonsPrincipal17/debanjanmallik.github.io/_pages/about.md

   enabled: false
 ---

-I am a PhD student at the University of Maryland, affiliated with the Institute for Systems Research.
+I am a PhD student at the University of Maryland, affiliated with the Institute for Systems Research, where I work with [Prof. Nikhil Chopra](https://me.umd.edu/clark/faculty/520/Nikhil-Chopra).

 My work studies the gap between **finite ordered dynamics** and the **effective continuous descriptions** used to analyze them.
 I am especially interested in systems where noncommutativity is not a small technical nuisance, but the main structure: switched control systems, splitting and product-formula errors, and layered attention dynamics.